crudy002/meal-planner/README.md

 - **Community and Collaboration:**
   Join a community of meal planners, share recipes, and discover new ones.

+## Progression toward version 1.0

+## Plans/ideas for incorperation

+- CI/CD Pipleline for:
+Building on certain commits
+Pushing to firebase or supabase

+- Drag and Drop (Optional Advanced)
+Use drag-and-drop to rearrange plans or copy between days.

+- Edit Existing Items
+Instead of just delete → let users click on a meal/workout to edit it in place.

+- Modal or Sidebar for Input
+Instead of showing the input form always, show it in a popup/modal.
+Try @headlessui/react or a custom Tailwind modal.

+- Mobile Responsiveness
+The layout works on desktop, but it could stack better on small screens.
+Tailwind's responsive classes make this smooth.

+- Export/Import Data
+Allow the user to download their weekly plan as JSON or upload one to restore it.

+- Connect to Backend (Optional)
+Later you can connect to Firebase or Supabase to make this multi-device ready.

 ## Get Started

 Visit [MealPlanner on GitHub](https://github.com/your-username/MealPlanner) to get started.